RiverBench/riverbench.github.io/docs/documentation/creating-new-task.md

 ## Step 2: Wait for approval

-An administrator will be notified your request and will review the form and the task description.
-The administrator may ask for additional information or clarifications.
+[RiverBench curators](maintainers.md) will be notified your request and will review the form and the task description.
+The curators may ask for additional information or clarifications.

 ## Step 3: Create a pull request